Traci Park

-Traci Park (born 1976) is an American attorney and politician, who is the Los Angeles City Councilmember for the 11th district since 2022.
-Having entered the race to challenge incumbent Mike Bonin, Park became a frontrunner for the open seat upon Bonin's announcement of retirement, and defeated civil rights attorney Erin Darling in the general election.
+Traci Park (born 1976) is an American attorney and politician who has served as a member of the Los Angeles City Council for the 11th district since 2022.
+Having entered the race to challenge incumbent Mike Bonin, Park won the election for the open seat upon Bonin's announcement of retirement.
+According to the Los Angeles Times, Park is the most conservative member of the Los Angeles City Council.

 Early life and career

+Park was raised in Downey, California and Apple Valley, California.
+Her mother was a school secretary.

 Park graduated from Johns Hopkins University in 1997 with a Bachelor's degree in History, later graduating from Loyola Law School in 2001 with a Juris Doctor.
 In 2009, she started working for Burke, Williams and Sorensen, a law firm specializing in public entities.

-Political career
+Park was a registered Republican before switching to the Democratic Party years prior to her campaign.

-Los Angeles City Council
+Los Angeles City Council (2022—present)

+Election

+Park entered politics in 2020 when she organized to block the city of Los Angeles from converting a Ramada Inn on her street into housing for homeless people.
+Park said she sought to restrict what kind of homeless people could live on the property (only elderly homeless people, families with children, or female victims of domestic violence).
+She joined an unsuccessful recall effort against incumbent Los Angeles City Council member Mike Bonin of the 11th district after his office declined to set the restrictions Park asked for.

 In July 2021, Park announced her candidacy for Los Angeles City Council, hoping to unseat incumbent Mike Bonin of the 11th district.
-After Bonin announced his retirement, the seat became open with Erin Darling becoming the progressive candidate in the race.
-Both Darling and Park advanced to the general election, with Park narrowly behind Darling in the results.
-Park was previously a registered Republican before switching to the Democratic Party.
+After Bonin announced his retirement, the seat became open.
+Both Park and Erin Darling advanced to the general election, with Park narrowly behind Darling in the results.

-During the campaigns, Darling criticized Park for representing the city of Anaheim against a city employee who accused a supervisor for their use of the N-word, with Park criticizing Darling for representing "unsavory criminal defendants."
+During the campaigns, Darling criticized Park for representing the city of Anaheim against a city employee who accused a supervisor of using the N-word; Park countered by accusing Darling of representing "unsavory criminal defendants."
 Park also criticized Darling for his association with Bonin, as well as Bonin's record with homelessness in the district.
-In the election, Park defeated Darling by a four-point margin.
+In the election, Park defeated Darling by a six-point margin.

+During her election campaign, Park opposed converting two city-owned parking lots on Venice Boulevard into 140 housing units for the homeless.